-Rogue is best known as the Oregon brewpub that expanded from craft brewery to include a distillery.
+Rogue Ales & Spirits is best known as the Oregon brewpub that expanded from a craft brewery to include a distillery.
 Its venture into canned cocktails has produced some fine beverages as well.
-While its liquor line-up is primarily whiskey, vodka and gin star in Rogue’s sparkling ready-to-drink portfolio.
+Although its liquor line-up primarily includes whiskey, vodka and gin star in Rogue’s sparkling ready-to-drink portfolio.

 Best Whiskey Cocktail: Cocktail Squad Bourbon Smash

 A fun twist on a classic cocktail

 Made with organic ingredients

 Cocktail Squad focuses on well-crafted classic drinks that are portable and convenient.
 Based out of Boulder, Colorado, it takes on favorites like the Greyhound, Margarita, and Gin and Tonic in small batches.
 It is in the whiskey cocktails where the brand really shines; the nitro Whiskey Sour is well-balanced, and the blackberry Bourbon Smash has a fun twist.

 The original whiskey smash pairs bourbon with lemon and spearmint.
 Cocktail Squad added a modern spin to the century-old recipe by adding Rocky Mountain blackberries to the mix.
 The sweet fruit is a perfect match for the minty-citrus bourbon drink.
 As wonderful as it tastes, each 355-milliliter can is 10 percent ABV.
 Cocktail Squad does note that this is “two cocktails per can,” and drinking the entire thing is equivalent to half a bottle of wine.